Past DEQ Webinars (recordings)

 Food scraps are the “final frontier” for organics recovery.
 Food is the most water, labor and nutrient intensive of the wastes we produce.
 And not all food that is wasted is unfit for a plate.
 Food recovery should come first.
 After that, diversion from landfills, then identifying the best options to recover what value we can from what we worked so hard to grow.
 Learn how your business or organization can avoid wasting this valuable resource.
 This webinar is geared towards any business or institution that generates food waste in a kitchen or cafeteria or through food processing, as well as anyone interested in learning more about food waste recovery.
 Presented by Sally L. Brown, PhD, a Research Associate Professor at the University of Washington.
 She is a Fellow in the Soil Science Society of America, and was a member of the National Academy of Science Committee on Soils.
 She writes a monthly column for Biocycle magazine and a blog for the Huffington Post.

-Pharmaceutical Waste Regulations: Existing and Proposed Regulations and Strategies for Minimizing Pharm Waste in Healthcare (recorded 9/21/16, 102 min)
+Pharmaceutical Waste Regulations: Existing and Proposed Regulations and Strategies for Minimizing Pharm Waste in Healthcare (recorded 9/21/16, 102 min) Note: new regulations at the 30:17 mark, curing pharm waste presentation at 1:01:21 mark

 In September 2015, the U.S. EPA issued proposed pharmaceutical waste regulations that propose to prohibit the sewering of hazardous waste pharmaceuticals from all healthcare providers.
 This webinar will cover the basics of existing and proposed regulation for managing pharmaceutical waste and ways to minimize the amount of pharmaceutical waste generated throughout healthcare.